Japanese arms-export ban: Tightening of restrictions

 In 1976, the government of Japan announced that arms exports not restricted by the three principles would also be restrained.
 Aside from some technology transfers to the United States, Japan banned all arms exports.
 However, after the Japan Air Self-Defense Force retired their Lockheed F-104J/DJ Starfighter aircraft, thirty-six of them were provided to the Taiwanese Air Force.

-Exceptions
+Exceptions before 2014

 Maritime patrol boat exports

 Tokyo has granted exceptions for exporting Japanese-made patrol boats.
 The Japanese Ministry of Foreign Affairs justified its case by providing ODA assistance to Indonesia for securing the Strait of Malacca in June 2003 and February 2004.
 As these boats were made with bulletproof material, it falls under military vessels under the Export Trade Control Ordinance.
-An agreement with Jakarta was necessary to ensure that the boats will not be exported to another country and the boats will be used for anti-piracy and law enforcement scenarios.
+An agreement with Jakarta was necessary to ensure that the boats would not be exported to another country and would be used for anti-piracy and law enforcement purposes.
 Three patrol boats were made by Sumidagawa Shipyard for the Indonesian National Police's National Police Water Unit.
 In 2009, a maritime radar system and additional patrol boats were sold to Jakarta.

 Other ODA grants were also done with the construction of patrol boats made by Sumidagawa Shipyard for Djibouti, Malaysia and Sri Lanka.